Kondiaronk: Settlement of 1701 final Indian congress

-Illness, death and legacy: 1701–1760
+Illness, death and legacy

 Amidst the deliberations that last day of July, Kondiaronk became ill, unable to stand at the conference on 1 August.
 He was seated in a comfortable armchair, and after having an herbal drink made of maidenhair fern syrup, he was strong enough to speak.
 He spent the next two hours condemning the Iroquois for their misbehavior, and additionally, recounting his role in averting conflict with the Iroquois, his success in recovering prisoners, and his role in peaceful negotiations.
 "We could not help but be touched", wrote La Potherie, "by the eloquence with which he expressed himself, and could not fail to recognize at the same time that he was a man of worth."
 He retired to his hut after speaking, too exhausted to remain at the conference.
 He died at 2 a.m. the next day, at the age of 52.
 It was because of Kondiaronk's inspirational speeches that the remaining parties were convinced to sign the peace treaty, the Great Peace.

 When his death was announced, many Iroquois, who were well known for their death and burial ceremonies, participated in covering the body of Kondiaronk in a ritual called "covering the dead".
 Sixty men marched in a procession led by Louis-Thomas Chabert de Joncaire, with the Seneca chief Tonatakout, carrying the rear.
 The procession sat in a circle around the body, and a man appointed as the chanter paced and sang for a quarter of an hour.
 After him, a second speaker, Aouenano, wiped away the tears of the mourners, opening their throats, and pouring in a sweet re-quickening medicine.
 Then, after producing a belt, he restored the Sun and urged the warriors to emerge from darkness to the light of peace.
 Afterwards, he covered the body, which would be permanently covered later during a Christian burial ceremony at Notre-Dame Church in Montreal.
-The Jesuits claim to have converted him on his deathbed, despite Kandiaronk's lifelong rejection of Christianity.
+The Jesuits claim to have converted him on his deathbed, despite Kondiaronk's lifelong rejection of Christianity.
 Contemporary scholars, however, generally reject this version of events as a political ploy by the Jesuit missionaries.